Jacques Zoua: Cotonsport Garoua

-On 22 September 2008, he signed a two-year contract with Cotonsport Garoua.
+On 22 September 2008, Zoua signed a two-year contract with Cotonsport Garoua.

 Basel

-After a successful test game 31 March 2009 he transferred to and signed his contract with FC Basel in Switzerland on his 18th Birthday.
-Zoua joined Basel's first team for their 2009–10 season under head coach Thorsten Fink.
+After a successful test game 31 March 2009 Zoua transferred to and signed his contract with FC Basel in Switzerland on his 18th Birthday.
+He joined Basel's first team for their 2009–10 season under head coach Thorsten Fink.
 He was first included in the first team squad in November 2009 and played his first game for the club against rivals FC Zürich in the Swiss Cup on 20 November.
 His first game in a starting position was on 15 March 2010 against FC Luzern.
 He scored his first league goal for the club on 24 March 2010 in the 4–1 home win against FC Zürich.

 At the end of the 2009–10 season, Zoua won the national Double with Basel and a year later won League Championship title again.
 At the end of the 2011–12 season, he won his second Double, the League Championship title and the Swiss Cup with the club.

 In a long season for Basel with a total of 76 games (62 in League, Cup, European Champions League, Europa League and 14 test matches) Zoua had a total of 53 appearances.
 At the end of the Swiss Super League season 2012–13 he won the Championship title and was Swiss Cup runner up with Basel.
 In the 2012–13 UEFA Europa League, Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away ties, beaten 2–5 on aggregate.

 Between the years 2009 and 2013 Zoua played a total of 177 games for Basel scoring a total of 52 goals.
 86 of these games were in the Swiss Super League, 14 in the Swiss Cup, 28 in the UEFA competitions (Champions League and Europa League) and 49 were friendly games.
 He scored 14 goals in the domestic league, seven in the cup, three in the Champions League and the other 28 were scored during the test games.

 Hamburger SV

-In June 2013, he signed for Hamburger SV on a three-year contract.
+In June 2013, Zoua signed for Hamburger SV on a three-year contract.

-Erciyesspor(loan)
+Erciyesspor (loan)

 On 29 August 2014, Zoua was loaned to Süper Lig club Erciyesspor.